 OK, EasyCard Corp is catching flak for…being slow to launch a mobile transit card service, on their own, without Cubic running the show?
 Being slow to launch a mobile transit card is not unique.
 Just ask the companies that run ICOCA, Toica, PASMO, etc., they don’t have their transit cards on mobile either and have far larger infrastructure budgets.
 This stuff takes time because everything transit absolutely has to work perfectly all the time.
 7pay fuckups are not an option.

-I can understand why Hong Kong iPhone users are a little frustrated with OCL taking their sweet time to launch Apple Pay Octopus, but when it finally launches, the tidal wave of iPhone users will make Smart Octopus on Samsung Pay look like the tiny beta test group that it is.
+I can understand why Hong Kong iPhone users are frustrated with OCL taking their sweet time to launch Apple Pay Octopus, but when it finally launches, the tidal wave of iPhone users will make Smart Octopus on Samsung Pay look like the tiny beta test group that it is.
 Let’s just hope that Sunny Cheung and OCL are on it and working hard.
 And you are working hard on it, right Sunny?